 FertilityAuthority.com has an extensive database of fertility clinics in Virginia.
-Type in your zip code in the “Find a Doctor” or “Find a Clinic” search.
-You can also book an appointment directly through the site or by calling 855-955-BABY.
+To find a clinic near you, enter your zip code in the “Find a Doctor” or “Find a Clinic” search at the top of the website.

 Choosing a Virginia Fertility Clinic

 There are hundreds of fertility clinics in the United States, and 12 in the state of Virginia.
 With all those options, how can you choose the best clinic for you?